Megha1001/Megha1001/README.md

 👋 Hi, I’m Megha Verma
 👀 I’m interested in Coding
 🌱 I’m currently learning DSA and Terraform
-💞️ I’m looking to collaborate on with other developers and designers
+💞️ I’m looking to collaborate with other developers and designers
 📫 How to reach me : meghaverma1001@gmail.com
 😄 Pronouns : her/She
 I'm a Java developer with 3 years of experience.